 Use the Salad Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: